 “Well, it’s adult time right now.
 Go back in the bedroom and play.”

-Sometimes my aunt's husbands two sons, Tim and Shawn, would be visiting, and then the tiny bedroom would be even more cramped.
-Ironically I liked my step-cousins better than Ian who was my blood-cousin.
-Tim was the same age as I and he hated our situation as much as I did.
-I felt an especial kinship to Tim because one time, the adults called the two of us from the bedroom because they wanted to see who was taller.
-I was already self-conscious about my height so to have it the subject of scrutiny made me want to hunch down.
-The adults couldn't tell by looking at us side by side who was taller, so my aunt's husband grabbed me and spun me around.
-I was instantly filled with terror at a man putting his hands on me, but panicked tears filled my eyes as I realized that he was pressing my back against Tim's.
+Sometimes my aunt’s husband’s two sons, Tom and Shane, would be visiting, and then the tiny bedroom would be even more cramped with incarcerated children.
+Ironically I liked my step-cousins better than Ryan who was my blood-cousin.
+Tom was the same age as I and he hated our situation as much as I did.
+I felt an especial kinship to Tom because one time, the adults called the two of us from the bedroom because they wanted to see who was taller.
+I was already self-conscious about my Brobdingnagian height so to have it the subject of scrutiny made me want to hunch down.
+The adults couldn’t tell by looking at us side by side who was taller, so my aunt’s husband grabbed me and spun me around.
+I was instantly filled with terror at a man putting his hands on me, but panicked tears filled my eyes as I realized that he was pressing my back against Tom’s.
 I started to shake as I realized that my butt was touching his butt, but I clenched my teeth and forced myself to stand as still as possible, telling myself that it would be over soon.
-When the adults finally released us, I noticed that there were tears in Tim's eyes as well.
+When the adults finally released us, I noticed that there were tears in Tom’s eyes as well.
 We walked back to the bedroom in silence, but a look of understanding passed between us before he opened the bedroom door, and when my sister asked me why I was crying I just told her that I hated daddy.
-It wasn't a lie.
+It wasn’t a lie.

-On one particular occasion Tim had brought a cassette player and a stack of tapes with him.
+Some time after this happened we were again at my aunt’s and my step-cousins were visiting again.
+Tom seemed very solemn and I noticed that his eyes were red, but he distracted me by showing that he had brought a cassette player and a stack of tapes with him.
 I was thoroughly impressed because I had only recently discovered the world of cassette tapes and was just starting to collect them myself.
-Tim pulled one of tapes from it's case.
+Tom pulled one of tapes from its case.

 “This one’s cool,” he told me as he put the tape into the player and pushed play.